ArielEspinoza07/laravel-query-kit/README.md

     ->toPaginated();
 ```

-5. Execute criteria and get the response as a resource (single model)
+5. Execute and get the response as a resource (single model)

 ```php
 /** @var \Illuminate\Http\Resources\JsonResource $response */
 $response = $query->toJsonResource(USerResource::class);
 ```

-6. Execute criteria and get the response as a resource (collection)
+6. Execute and get the response as a resource (collection)

 ```php
 /** @var \Illuminate\Http\Resources\Json\ResourceCollection $response */
 $response = $query->toResourceCollection(UserCollection::class);
 ```

-7. Execute criteria and get the response as a resource (collection paginated)
+7. Execute and get the response as a resource (collection paginated)

 ```php